 If the minor has no guardian of the estate and the decedent did not name a custodian, but the property to be transferred is not worth more than $10,000, the personal representative will appoint another adult as custodian under certain conditions.
 These are the conditions:

 The personal representative must be convinced that the transition is in the minor's best interests.

 The Will cannot forbid or include clauses that are incompatible with the transition.

 If money is to be given to a minor, the court may order that it be deposited in a bank account under the supervision of the court.

 What are Probate Letters?

-Letters may be thought of as the estate representative's "evidence of legitimacy" to act as the estate representative in a probate proceeding.
-When a decedent leaves a will, letters testamentary are sent to the executor of the estate.
+Letters may be considered the estate representative's "evidence of legitimacy" to act as the estate representative in a probate proceeding.
+When a decedent leaves a will, letters of testamentary are sent to the executor of the estate.
 When a person dies without a will, letters of administration are given.
-The Court Clerk issues letters, which are similar to the representative's "driver's license" in a probate case.
+The Court Clerk issues letters similar to the representative's "driver's license" in a probate case.
 Banks and other agencies that need court evidence that the individual has been given court authority to act on behalf of the decedent and their estate may receive letters.